-We strongly recommend that you bring your well-fitting ski boots as carry-on during your flight.
+We strongly recommend that you bring your well-fitting ski boots as carry-on during your flight, to be sure you have them here.
 For skiing it’s all about layers.
 A Gore-Tex non-insulated shell plus several synthetic shirts and pants with varying thickness will allow you to adapt.
-You will not need to dress as warmly as you do when you resort ski as being in the hell is a lot warmer than being on a chairlift for 10-15 minutes.
+You will not need to dress as warmly as you do when you resort ski as being in the heli is a lot warmer than being on a chairlift for 10-15 minutes.
 Remember – no cotton, it gets wet and stays cold.
 There is no need to bring an extensive wardrobe, as the lodge is very casual.

 -8º Celsius or warmer